-As discussed in the article on Fourth Century Arianism, Constantine had a decisive influence on the formulation of the Nicene Creed.
+As discussed in the article on Fourth-Century Arianism, Constantine had a decisive influence on the formulation of the Nicene Creed.
 He forced the Council of Nicaea to accept the key term Homoousios and to condemn Arianism.
-However, just a few years later, Constantine reversed his position, banished the main promotor of the Nicene Creed (Athanasius), and allowed the Arian bishops who were exiled after Nicaea, to return.
+However, just a few years later, Constantine reversed his position, banished the main promotor of the Nicene Creed (Athanasius), and allowed the ‘Arian’ bishops who were exiled after Nicaea, to return.

 Constantine’s son and successor, Constantius II, was openly Arian.
-At first, Constantius only ruled in the east but, by the year 353, he became the sole ruler of the empire.
+At first, Constantius only ruled in the east but, by the year 353, he became the sole ruler of the entire empire.
 He crushed the Nicene party, forcing the western bishops to abandon Athanasius and exiled leaders of the Nicene party.

 The next emperor (Julian) did not choose sides, but he ruled only for three years.

 Valens (364–378) succeeded Julian and revived Constantius’ anti-Nicene policy.
 He also exiled Nicene bishops to the other ends of the empire and often used force against them.
-Consequently, when Valens died in the year 378, the imperial capital of the empire (Constantinople), which by then has existed for 50 years, WAS SOLIDLY ARIAN.
+Consequently, when Valens died in the year 378, the imperial capital of the empire (Constantinople), which by then has existed for 50 years, was solidly ‘Arian’.

 Theodosius wiped Arianism out.

 Theodosius I succeeded Valens.
 He and his wife Flacilla were passionate supporters of the Nicene Creed.
 Flacilla was instrumental in Theodosius’ campaign to end Arianism.
 Sozomen reports an incident where she prevented a meeting between Theodosius and Eunomius of Cyzicus, who served as figurehead of the most radical sect of Arians.
 Ambrose and Gregory of Nyssa praised her Christian virtues (Roman Catholic Encyclopedia (1909), article “Ælia Flaccilla” by J.P.
-Kirsch)..
+Kirsch).

 Commentators often refer to the First Council of Constantinople, which Theodosius convened in the spring of 381, as the turning point where Arianism was replaced by Nicene Christology, but that council was a mere formality:

 Firstly, Theodosius already on 27 February 380, with the Edict of Thessalonica (see Definition of orthodoxy in Theodosius I) decreed that Homoousian Christianity (the Nicene Creed) will be the only legal religion of the Roman Empire and that Christians teaching contrary views will be punished.
-By means of this edict, Theodosius outlawed all other forms of Christianity.
+By means of this edict, Theodosius outlawed all other versions of Christianity.

 Secondly, the incumbent bishop of Constantinople was an Arian.
-Two days after Theodosius arrived in Constantinople, on 24 November 380, and therefore also prior to the First Council of Constantinople in the spring of 381, he exiled the Arian bishop and appointed Gregory of Nazianzus, the leader of the rather small Nicene community in the city, as bishop over the churches of that city.
+Two days after Theodosius arrived in Constantinople, on 24 November 380, and therefore also prior to the First Council of Constantinople in the spring of 381, he exiled this bishop and appointed Gregory of Nazianzus, the leader of the rather small Nicene community in the city, as bishop over the churches of that city.

 Thirdly, only supporters of the Nicene Creed were allowed into the Council of 381.
 The previous Arian bishop and leaders were already banished and Arians arriving to attend the council were denied admission.